MohamedSabith97/Functional-Doc_HRM/Reissue_Renewal.md

 -	**3-IQAMA LESS THEN30 DAYS** : -

-     The request is moved by system automation working from **Newly required Renewal**l to **Iqama less then 30 Days** before 30 days to expire the Iqama validation for employee.
+     The request is moved by system automation working from **Newly required Renewal**l and **Customer Approval** to **Iqama less then 30 Days** before 30 days to expire the Iqama validation for employee.

-     And filtered the cases and divide the requests with two categories:
+    **In this stage Iqama Validity period should be selected to complete the request for Iqama Renewal process.**

+     The request complete to move by the User into -

     -*Work Permit* / *Priority Finance Approval*